PJHkorea/time-density-tension/README.md

    * *Core Mechanism:* Evaluates Vera Rubin's flat galactic rotation curves across the SPARC catalog under a strictly frozen parameter limit & $\text{Std Dev } c_{\text{univ}} = 0.000000$ ) .
 This layer implements a localized density-gradient phase switch governed by a Tracy-Widom galaxy suppression manifold to smooth historical over-correction deficits across macro intergalactic filaments without relying on post-hoc offsets.

 4. **[Phase 04: Universal LSS Expansion & Singularity Dissolution](docs/04_lss_blackhole_universe.md)**
    * *Core Mechanism:* Models large-scale structure evolution and event horizon penetration as a dynamic quantum phase transition.
-Validates interior covariant conservation $(\nabla_{\mu}\mathcal{T}^{\mu\nu} = 0.0)$ under absolute compression by letting the interaction index freeze to unity $(\gamma \to 1.0)$ via a smooth hyperbolic tangent operator, matching the Pantheon+ Supernovae trajectory at a global **0.1577% residual error** and dissolving numeric singularities into a stationary classical baseline.
+This layer validates interior covariant conservation $(\nabla_{\mu}\mathcal{T}^{\mu\nu} = 0.0)$ under absolute compression by letting the interaction index freeze to unity $(\gamma \to 1.0)$ via a smooth hyperbolic tangent operator, matching the Pantheon+ Supernovae trajectory at a global **0.1577% residual error** and relaxing numeric singularities onto a stationary classical baseline.

 5. **[Phase 05: RMT Eigenvalue Repulsion & Tracy-Widom Phase Shifts](docs/05_tracy_widom_repulsion.md)**
    * *Core Mechanism:* Formalizes high-frequency microscopic spectral grid corrections using Gaussian Unitary Ensemble (GUE) statistics and Selberg’s CLT variant.
-Spontaneously captures the multi-pole observation deviations under a completely parameter-free framework, deriving the famous 10.7275% second-peak (l_2) "Time Elasticity Snap-back Lag" not as an arbitrary empirical error, but as a rigid geometric structural scar of early cosmic expansion.
+This framework evaluates multi-pole observational deviations under a parameter-free layout, identifying the ~10.72% second-peak ($l_2$) deviation not as an arbitrary empirical discrepancy, but as a structural signature—the "Time Elasticity Snap-back Lag"—emerging from early cosmic expansion phase transitions.

 6. **[Phase 06: QFT Vacuum Fluctuations & Electro-Topological Phase Resonance](docs/06_qft_vacuum_resonance.md)**
    * *Core Mechanism**: Establishes a microscopic, quantum-theoretic baseline to interpret the TDT medium as a non-divergent scalar Zeta Potential Field $\Phi_{\text{Zeta}}$ .
 By framing the vacuum expectation value & VEV) as a function of the Frobenius trace of the complex Hamiltonian, this architecture suggests how a geometric regularization boundary could be enforced over the 2D concentric polar lattice.
 This framework opens a pathway to map quantum-level fluctuations natively onto discrete eigenvalues, offering a robust structural explanation to prevent floating-point runaways in the Master Simulation Engine without ad-hoc empirical cutoffs.